Home / The Gospel of Sri Ramakrishna / Volume 2 /

 Sunday, February 22, 1885

-SRI RAMAKRISHNA was sitting on the northeast verandah outside his room
+SRI RAMAKRISHNA was sitting on the northeast verandah outside

 at Dakshineswar.
 It was about eight o'clock in the morning.
 Many